opatiny/octanis-internship-workbook/docs/electronics/pcb/kicad.md

 - open the footprint (scroll in the libraries on the left)
 - click on File -> Export footprint
 - save the footprint in the lib_fp folder

+### footprints seem not to snap on grid

+Beware what part of the component you have selected.
+I you selected a pad, it will align on the pad, if you selected the middle of the component, it aligns on it.